Techtonica/curriculum/operating-systems/hardening.md

 90-120 minutes

 ### Motivation
-Teach a student how to protect an internet-facing POSIX-compliant server with common tools and techniques.
+Teach a participant how to protect an internet-facing POSIX-compliant server with common tools and techniques.
 This is relevant for systems engineering jobs such as IT and DevOps.

 ### Objective
-Students will be able to:
+Participants will be able to:
 - Run processes as non-root accounts with least privilege.
 - Configure a local firewall.
 - Explain the difference between virtual machines and containers.